miqrogroove/xmb/README.md

 Visit the /install/ path on the website to create the config file and the database tables.

-Outgoing SMTP configuration is currently under construction.
-Please use the PHP defaults for now.

 ## Getting Involved

 Issues, requests, discussions, and reports are all welcome here.
 Note that we have a primary forum and bug tracker on our website.